latitov/OOP_MI_Ct_oPlus_in_JS/README.md

 ```

 `.call()` is an existing JS syntax, btw.
 Unfortunately we can't just call `Car.show.call()`, because Car is a class, i.e. it doesn't
 exist, that's why we call it `Car.prototype.show.call`....
-At least in JS all these manipulations _are_ possible!
+See above about this contradictory syntax.
+But at least in JS all these manipulations _are_ possible!

 #### How to implement it in existing JavaScript